 “I was about to leave the local health centre when I saw the mother and child just leaving, after a health check.
 The woman’s husband works as a rubbish collector for the neighbourhood, and his job has a high risk of contracting tuberculosis.
 Regular check-ups for the family are important.”

 The FIGO Photography Competition launched in 2019 with an invitation for our global community to share perspectives from the frontlines of women’s health.
 FIGO shares WHO’s ambition to mobilise health professionals to deal effectively with the current and future challenges to health.
 We commit to joint actions to build stronger and sustainable primary health care towards achieving a vision of universal health coverage that truly works for women and girls.

-Pearl’s residency is supported by OUCRU Public and Community Engagement Department and funded by Wellcome [106680/Z/14/A].
+Pearl’s trip is supported by OUCRU Public and Community Engagement Department and funded by Wellcome [106680/Z/14/A].